lholmquist/ag-google-drive/README.md

     $ npm install && bower install

+Then

+    $ grunt server

+The web app will then be available at [localhost:9000](http://localhost:9000)

 Be sure to also have a Google Account since we are going to access Google Drive